 If all the neighbors of a Wireless USB device are also neighbors of the host, then the host's beacon is sufficient to maintain the integrity of the Wireless USB Channel and respect of neighbor's announced DRP reservations.
-When the host's beacon provides coverage for all the devices in its Wireless USB Cluster, there is no benefit for devices in the cluster to transmit MAC Layer Beacons.

-Figure 4-13 Host covers all Wireless USB device
+Figure 4-14 Host covers all Wireless USB device

-Periodically, the host must check with all members of its Wireless USB Cluster to ensure the neighborhood has not changed.
-If new MAC Layer compliant devices have entered the radio range of a Wireless USB cluster member device but are not in the range of the host, a Hidden neighbor situation exists, as illustrated in Figure 4-14 where M is hidden from H and could interfere with traffic at the D(s) in its range.
+If new MAC Layer compliant devices have entered the radio range of a Wireless USB cluster member device but are not in the range of the host, a Hidden neighbor situation exists, as illustrated in Figure 4-15 where M is hidden from H and could interfere with traffic at the D(s) in its range.

-Figure 4-14 Hidden Neighbor
+Figure 4-15 Hidden Neighbor